 In view of the scope, we propose that the new message definitions be part of the ‘seev’ Business Area and be evaluated by the Securities SEG.

+The messages are intended for use with the ISO 20022 Business Application Header (BAH), in alignment with the existing ISO 20022 Market Claim messages.

+The messages should also be possible to be used with the ISO 20022 Business Message Envelope (BME).

 Purpose of the new development:

 According to the European standards for transaction management as per the Corporate Actions Joint Working Group (CAJWG) and T2S Corporate Actions Sub-Group (T2S CASG), CSDs and CCPs are to generate market claims for affected settlement transactions, starting after close of business on record date and continuing for a period of 20 business days.